Dynamic Precise and Imprecise Probability Kinematics: Introduction

-The most famous and widely used technique to describe updating of beliefs is Bayesian updating.
-It prescribes the scholar to form an initial opinion on the plausibility of the event $A$ of interest, where $A$ is a subset of the state space $\Omega$, and to express it by specifying a probability measure $P$, so that $P(A)$ can be quantified.
-Once some data $E$ is collected, the Bayesian updating mechanism revises the initial opinion by applying the Bayes' rule provided that $P(E) \neq 0$.
-In \cite{jeffrey3,jeffrey,jeffrey2}, Richard Jeffrey makes a compelling case of the fact that Bayes' rule is not the only reasonable way of updating.
+DPK and DIPK are rooted in probability kinematics (PK), also known as Jeffrey's rule of updating.
+PK can be seen as a generalization of Bayesian updating, the most famous and widely used technique to describe updating of beliefs.
+This latter prescribes the scholar to form an initial opinion on the plausibility of the event $A$ of interest, where $A$ is a subset of the state space $\Omega$, and to express it by specifying a probability measure $P$, so that $P(A)$ can be quantified.
+Once some data $E$ is collected, the Bayesian updating mechanism revises the initial opinion by applying the Bayes' rule provided that $P(E) \neq 0$.\footnote{Conditioning on a zero probability event is technically possible, see e.g. literature on lexicographic probability \cite{blume} and layers of zero probabilities \cite{coletti}.
+We will consider this eventuality in future work, as pointed out in Remark \ref{zero_denom}.} In \cite{jeffrey3,jeffrey,jeffrey2}, Richard Jeffrey makes a compelling case of the fact that Bayes' rule is not the only reasonable way of updating.
 For example, its use presupposes that both $P(E)$ and $P(A \cap E)$ have been quantified before event $E$ takes place: this can be a very challenging task, for example when $E$ is not anticipated.
+Jeffrey points out that evidence is not always propositional (i.e. it may not be possible to represent it as a crisp subset); rather, it is oftentimes uncertain or partial.\footnote{Notice that when introducing PK, Jeffrey was not concerned about probabilities being precise: this was one of the main reasons why we introduce DIPK in section \ref{sets}.}

-The following example illustrates a situation in which Bayes' rule is not directly applicable to compute the updated probability of an event, but Jeffrey's rule can be applied.
+Bayes' rule is not well-suited for the agent to face partial information.
+The following example illustrates a situation in which Bayes' rule is not \textit{directly} applicable to compute the updated probability of an event (we would need to enlarge the state space), but Jeffrey's rule can be applied.

-\begin{example}{\cite[Section 1.1]{diaconis_zabell}} Three trials of a new surgical procedure are to be conducted at a hospital.
+\begin{example} {\cite[Section 1.1]{diaconis_zabell}} Three trials of a new surgical procedure are to be conducted at a hospital.
 Let $1$ denote a successful outcome, and $0$ an unsuccessful one.
 The state space has the form $\Omega=\{000,001,010,011,100,101,110,111\}$.
 A colleague informs us that another hospital performed this type of procedure $100$ times, registering $80$ successful outcomes.
-This information is relevant and should influence our opinion about the outcome of the three trials, but it cannot be put in direct terms about events in the original $\Omega$, thus the Bayes' rule is not directly applicable.
+This information is relevant and should influence our opinion about the outcome of the three trials, but it cannot be put in direct terms of the occurrence of an event in the original $\Omega$, thus Bayes' rule is not directly applicable.

 Since the description contains no information about the order of the three trials, our initial opinion $P$ assumes that they are exchangeable.
 That is, consider the partition $\{E_0,E_1,E_2,E_3\}$ of $\Omega$ where $E_j$ is the set of all outcomes with exactly $j$ successes, exchangeability implies that we assign equal probabilities to atomic events within each partition.
 In other words, $P(\{001\})=P(\{100\})=P(\{010\})$ and $P(\{110\})=P(\{101\})=P(\{011\})$.